keycloak/keycloak-benchmark/CONTRIBUTING.md

 ### Testing

 It would be great to test the changes locally and add a confirmation that it works would be a good show of faith to us.
-Right now, we have limited Github Action based checks for certain components to test the new PR related changes, which we hope to improve in the future
+There are also some RightGithub Action based checks for certain components to test the PR.

 ### Documentation

-We require contributions to include relevant documentation.
-Alongside your PR for code changes, prepare a PR to the [keycloak-benchmark Documentation](https://github.com/keycloak/keycloak-benchmark/doc/).
+We require contributions to include relevant documentation which is available on the [doc folder](https://github.com/keycloak/keycloak-benchmark/doc/) of the repository.

+Alongside your code changes, also update the docs as part of the PR.

 ### Submitting your PR